ryepdx/mailrun/README.md

 gets pulled from the "highest weighted" of those warehouses.
 Weights are calculated as follows:

-- 1pt: Warehouse location's address record is the same as the stock location of the order's shop's warehouse's stock location address record.
+- 1pt: Warehouse location's address record is the same as the order's shop's warehouse's stock location's address record.

 - 2pts: Warehouse location record is the same as the order's shop's warehouse's stock location record.